unjs/consola/README.md

 - `level`

-The level to display logs at.
+The level to display logs.
 Any logs at or above this level will be displayed.
 List of available levels [here](./src/types.js)

 ## logObject